microsoft/TechExcel-Fabric-with-Databricks-for-Data-Analytics/index.md

 nav_order: 1
 ---

-# Microsoft Fabric and Azure Databricks lab
+# TechExcel: Microsoft Fabric with Azure Databricks for Data Analytics (lvl 300 / CSU) lab

 **The estimated time to complete this lab is six hours.**